 So, you know those super intense ads in tourist magazines that run something like: “AUTHENTIC LOUISIANA SWAMP TOUR!
 FAST!
 EXCITING!” and “THRILLS AND CHILLS!”?
 The ones with photos of the back of somebody’s baseball-capped head, who’s holding a small alligator, or petting an alligator, or feeding an alligator, or otherwise encountering an alligator for the first EXCITING, THRILLING, and CHILLING time?
 Well, as sure as I am that those tours are all of those things, they don’t hold a light to my friends at Last Wilderness Tours over in Bayou Sorrel.

-I’ve been twice now—first last summer, with my mom, and then a couple weeks ago, with my sister, Merrill—and I can say for sure that if you prefer the more educational, off-the-beaten-path choice, where you may not face immediate risk of death-by-alligator, but rather a slower, more intimate, friendly brush with an alligator toddler who looks more like it wants to play more than murder, Last Wilderness is perfect for you.
+I’ve been on two tours with Last Wilderness now—first, last summer, with my mom, and then a couple weeks ago, with my sister, Merrill—and I can say for sure that if you prefer the more educational, off-the-beaten-path choice, where you may not face immediate risk of death-by-alligator, but rather a slower, more intimate, friendly brush with an alligator toddler who looks like it wants to play more than murder, Last Wilderness is perfect for you.

 On both tours, my respective family member and I were guided by Al, friendly human swamp encyclopedia.
-In addition to his encyclopedic duties—“That’s a yellow-billed, white-breasted, soft-throated Gulf warbler,” he says (or something like that), as he pointed to an airborne object in the distance—Al also shares the history of the swamp and the wetlands as we traipse through the lush scene on his 11-seat motorboat.
+In addition to his encyclopedic duties—“That’s a yellow-billed, white-breasted, soft-throated Gulf warbler,” he said during my last tour, as he pointed to some airborne object in the distance—Al also shares the history of the swamp and the wetlands as we traipse through the lush scene on his 11-seat motorboat.
 It looks like something out of a fairy tale—big, old trees dripping with Spanish moss, the air sparkling with humidity, and flowers blooming on little fields of swamp greenery, growing right there on top of the water.

 Al’s dad is Dean Wilson, the founder and owner of Last Wilderness Tours.
 After working as a commercial fisherman and hunter in the Atchafalaya Basin for over 16 years and bearing witness to the destruction of the wetlands from commercial logging and environmental decline, Dean became the Atchafalaya Basinkeeper in 2004.
 He started Last Wilderness in 2000 to help educate the public about the Atchafalaya Basin, and his passion for preservation and knowledge runs in the family—Al runs all the tours and Dean’s daughter, Silvia, handles the marketing.